ryouze/scikit-learn-practice/README.md

 I'd normally create a `pyproject.toml`, automatic tests and a CI/CD pipeline, but this is just a practice repository, so let's keep it simple.

+Requirements: Python 3.8 (the tutorial requires `scikit-learn==0.23.0` specifically, which is not compatible with Python 3.9+).

 ```sh
 https://github.com/ryouze/scikit-learn-practice.git
 ```